On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: Introduction

-While one may be inclined to dismiss the $Z>118$ problem as of rather academical interest, gravity certainly acts between the electron and the nucleus in all known hydrogenic ions, and although the non-relativistic estimates suggest that gravity makes practically immeasurably small contributions only, conceptually it is mandatory to include this force of nature in the model.
-Its absence from the special-relativistic Dirac operator for hydrogenic ions means that the essential self-adjointness of the latter for $Z\leq 118$ (in the absence of the $\mu_a$ term) vindicates only the Friedrichs extension of the Schr\"odinger operator (\ref{eq:Herwin}) (that does not feature $\mu_a$) with electrical Coulomb but no gravitational Newton interactions (for $Z\leq 118$, although for $Z$ that large the Schr\"odinger operator is not capturing the physics accurately any longer).
-To address this deficiency in a conceptually principled manner one has to start from the general-relativistic Dirac operator of hydrogenic ions.

-The direct general-relativistic counterpart to both, Schr\"odinger's (\ref{eq:Herwin}) and Dirac's (\ref{eq:HdiracSR}), is the Dirac hamiltonian extracted from Dirac's equation for a point electron in the Reissner--Weyl--Nordstr\"om (RWN) spacetime of a point nucleus.

-The RWN spacetime \cite{WeylRWN}, \cite{ReissnerRWN}, \cite{NordstromRWN} is a static, spherically symmetric Lorentzian manifold with two real parameters: the ADM mass $M \geq 0$ and charge $Q$; for hydrogenic ions, $Q = Ze > 0$.
+We thus come to the general-relativistic problem.
+As in the pioneering investigations by Wereide \cite{Wereide}, Vallarta \cite{Vallarta}, Cohen and Powers \cite{CohenPowers}, and Belgiorno et al. \cite{BMB}, as spacetime of the fixed point nucleus here we also take the Reissner--Weyl--Nordstr\"om (RWN) solution of Einstein's field equations, discovered independently in \cite{WeylRWN}, \cite{ReissnerRWN}, \cite{NordstromRWN}.
+The RWN spacetime is a static, spherically symmetric Lorentzian manifold with two real parameters: the ADM mass $M>0$, and the charge $Q$; for hydrogenic ions, one sets $Q = Ze > 0$, and $M$ is identified with the empirical mass of the nucleus.
 Using the $(+, -,-,-)$ signature, the line element corresponding to the Lorentzian metric is

 where $d\Omega^2$ is the usual round metric on $\mathbb{S}^2$ and